 (this is just an “excerpt” from a longer discussion on pricing, value, culture, etc. in the U.S.)

 …I really like all what Jon Bon Jovi and his Soul Kitchen, but I especially like Roy Choi and his recently opened LocoL.
 It is businesses like those that are really inspiring and what really drive me versus seeing some Michelin starred place (not like I don’t respect those, I do.
-It’s just a different drive).
+It’s just a different drive or motivation).